-The Castle is closed during the winter
+The castle is now closed for the 2020 season.

 Adults £10.50 | Children 7- 18 years & Students £3.00